aurae-runtime/aurae/docs/index.md

 Aurae offers a Turing complete scripting language built on top of TypeScript called [AuraeScript](https://github.com/aurae-runtime/aurae/tree/main/auraescript).
 AuraeScript embeds the [Deno](https://deno.land) source code directly, and offers a remote client and SDK to interface directly with Aurae remotely.
 The AuraeScript library is automatically generated from the `.proto` files defined in the [Aurae Standard Library](https://aurae.io/stdlib/).

-Valid TypeScript files can be leveraged to replace static manifests, as well as interact directly with a running system.
+Valid TypeScript files can be leveraged to replace static manifests, such as YAML, as well as interact directly with a running system.

 ```typescript
 #!/usr/bin/env auraescript